yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >[!note] 背景与观点（Context & Claim）
 >
->The issue of &lt;span style="font-weight:bold; color:rgb(255, 177, 10)">China's three-child policy and its impact on birth rates&lt;/span> has become a major point of discussion recently, reflecting a significant trend in our society.
+>The issue of <span style="font-weight:bold; color:rgb(255, 177, 10)">China's three-child policy and its impact on birth rates</span> has become a major point of discussion recently, reflecting a significant trend in our society.
 >
 >This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
->After careful consideration, I believe that &lt;span style="font-weight:bold; color:rgb(255, 177, 10)">this policy, on its own, is unlikely to significantly boost the nation's birth rates due to deep-seated socio-economic reasons.&lt;/span>
+>After careful consideration, I believe that <span style="font-weight:bold; color:rgb(255, 177, 10)">this policy, on its own, is unlikely to significantly boost the nation's birth rates due to deep-seated socio-economic reasons.</span>